3 Ways to Boost Your Influence Without Authority

 1. Be Curious

 Ask people how you may be a resource for them.
-Take time to learn about the challenges they’re dealing with and outcomes they’re trying to achieve.
+Take time to learn about the challenges they’re dealing with and the outcomes they’re trying to achieve.
 By connecting what would be helpful for them with what you can offer, you add greater value and can deepen social capital.

 Watch Your Influence Grow